- Care Plans

 - Dysfunctional uterine bleeding

-- Gastrointestinal disturbances, such as diarrhea or constipation
+- Gastrointestinal disturbances, diarrhea or constipation

 - Heavy blood flow during menses

 - Nonmenstrual and menstrual pelvic pain and cramping

 - Urinary disturbances, such as incontinence, dysuria, hematuria, and oliguria

 Characteristics of Endometriosis

 Size and Location of Endometrial Implants

 In addition to the amount of irregular endometrial growth that occurs, the presentation of symptoms are influenced by the anatomical location in which tissue becomes anchored, and how deep it adheres to it.
 Implants may be superficial anchored, deep, or even unattached.
 The most common, yet complex form is adenomyosis, a condition in which the endometrial cells grow abnormally thick and move within the myometrium or outer uterine wall.
 However, endometrial tissue may migrate beyond the uterus.
 Serious and life threatening complications may occur if deep implants impair the function of vital organs.

 Endometrioma is a pelvic mass that forms as a result of endometriosis.
 They appear as chocolate-colored hemorrhagic material.
 Serious compilations may occur if ruptured (Takeuchi et al., 2008).